marie3003/BESP_paper-analyses/RunSimulation.md

 For all simulated trees, sequences are generated based on a specified mutation rate and used as an input to Beast.
 Beast is then run with a constant coalescent population size prior and a Skyline Coalescent prior.
 To generate the xml files needed as input to Beast, `scripts/MakeBEASTXML.py` can be one.
 It can be run running `scripts/run_make_beast_xml.sh`.
 It uses templates specified in the `results/pop_size_simulations/templates` folder and adds parameters specified in the config files that can be found in the `results/pop_size_simulations/config` folder. `MakeBEASTXML.py` subsamples sequences created before with SeqGen and snp sites.

 ### Run Beast
 To run beast, first a list of all beast xml files is needed.
-This list is generated with `find ../results/pop_size_simulations/simulation_results -name "*.xml" > xml_list.txt` run in the `scripts` folder.
+This list is generated with `find ../results/pop_size_simulations/simulation_results_2 -name "*.xml" > xml_list.txt` run in the `scripts` folder.

 Afterwards Beast is run on all xml files by running `run_beast_array.sh` (around 16h).

 If you want to run Beast several times to combine the runs later, I copied the xml files to a new directory and reran Beast with a new seed (adapt `run_beast_array.sh`).
+A new `xml_list.txt` file needs to be specified as well.
 To copy run:
 ```
 rsync -av --include='*/' --include='*.xml' --exclude='*' \
 /cluster/work/stadler/beckermar/BESP_paper-analyses/results/pop_size_simulations/simulation_results/ \